Azure-Samples/aks-openai-terraform/README.md

 }
 ```

-The above code snippets performs the following steps:
+The above code snippet performs the following steps:

 - Creates a new user-defined managed identity.
 - Assign the new managed identity to the Cognitive Services User role with the resource group as a scope.
 - Federate the managed identity with the service account used by the chatbot.
-The following information are necessary to create the federated identity credentials:
+The following information is necessary to create the federated identity credentials:
   - The Kubernetes service account name.
   - The Kubernetes namespace that will host the chatbot application.
   - The URL of the OpenID Connect (OIDC) token issuer endpoint for [Azure AD workload identity](https://learn.microsoft.com/en-us/azure/aks/workload-identity-overview)